Kreative21/Manga-Download-Guide/README.md

 ## 💡 Pro Tips
 - For stuck cells: **Runtime → Restart runtime**
 - Mobile users: Use desktop mode for full controls
 - Need help?
-Screenshot error messages
+Screenshot error messages and send it to me
 - Close Colab tab after download to save resources

 **Enjoy your manga reading!** 🎉